 Failure Recovery

-In NSI CSv2.0, there is no inherent expectation that any (interim) NSAs except for the ultimate requester NSA (uRA) make a decision and take action when it receives a message delivery failure notification.
-Any interim (aggregator) NSA that receives the delivery failure notification MUST forward it up the workflow tree if it does not want to or cannot resolve the issue.
-When an aggregator forwards a notification event up the tree, it SHOULD retain the information concerning the original failure, such as NSA identity, connection id, and error information.
+In NSI CSv2.0, there is no inherent expectation that any (interim) NSAs except for the ultimate requester NSA (uRA) to make a decision and take action when it receives a message delivery failure notification.
+Any interim (aggregator) NSA that receives the delivery failure notification MUST forward it up the workflow tree if it cannot resolve the issue.
+When an Aggregator (AG) forwards a notification event up the tree, it SHOULD retain the information concerning the original failure, such as NSA identity, connection id, and error information.
 There may be cases where local policy prevents this, in which case the information can be removed or altered.

 On receiving the message delivery failure notification, the uRA has two choices: